fetchai/agents-aea/docs/api/test_tools/test_cases.md

  | replace_file_content(cls, src: Path, dest: Path) -> None
 ```

-Replace the content of the source file to the dest file.
+Replace the content of the source file to the destination file.

 **Arguments**: